kiwi974/blood_cells_classification/README.md

 Tensorflow GPU is used, with CUDA 9.0 and cuDNN 7.0.5.

 ### Hardware :
 Lenovo LEGION y530 with Nvidia GeForce GTX 1060 GPU.
+With the defalut model presented above, 1829MiB VRAM memory are required.